-- Blue Valley 2016 graduates were offered more than $84.8 million in scholarships, a district record.
+- Blue Valley 2017 graduates were offered more than $78.4 million in scholarships.

-- The CAPS Network has expanded to 19 programs and continues to gain greater national visibility and awareness.
+- The CAPS Network has expanded to 31 programs, across 60 school districts in 10 states.
+The CAPS Network continues to gain greater national visibility and awareness.

 - P21, The Partnership for 21st Century Learning, designated Blue Valley's Center for Advanced Professional Studies (CAPS) as an exemplar school for 2016-17.
 CAPS received this honor for exemplary 21st century learning practices in preparing students for success in college, career and life.